abhishek579/ProgrammingAssignment3/Code Book.md

+# Code Book for the Getting and Cleaning Data Course Project

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tacc-xyz and tgyro-xyz.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tbodyacc-xyz and tgravityacc-xyz) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain jerk signals (tbodyaccjerk-xyz and tbodygyrojerk-xyz).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tbodyaccmag, tgravityaccmag, tbodyaccjerkmag, tbodygyromag, tbodygyrojerkmag).